jiangdongguo/AndroidUSBCamera/README.md

 // set default preview size
  mCameraHelper.setDefaultPreviewSize(1280,720);
 // set default frame format，defalut is UVCCameraHelper.Frame_FORMAT_MPEG
-// if using mpeg can not record mp4,please try yuv mCameraHelper.setDefaultFrameFormat(UVCCameraHelper.FRAME_FORMAT_YUYV); mCameraHelper.initUSBMonitor(this, mUVCCameraView, mDevConnectListener);
+// if using mpeg can not record mp4,please try yuv(version 2.1.0 do not support)
+// mCameraHelper.setDefaultFrameFormat(UVCCameraHelper.FRAME_FORMAT_YUYV);
+mCameraHelper.initUSBMonitor(this, mUVCCameraView, mDevConnectListener);
 ```
    To be attention,mCallback is a object of interface CameraViewInterface.Callback,and it's used to be listenering surfaceView